-Methods to predict the single structure representations in the PDB have been a breakthrough for structural biology^{41,42}.
+The development of deep learning methods to predict the single structure representations in the PDB have been a breakthrough for structural biology.
 However, the next challenge lies in predicting ensembles.
-This is important for two reasons; first, ensembles dictate function, second, the accuracy gap between prediction methods and experiments may result from an incomplete consideration of ensembles on both sides11.
+This is important for two reasons; first, ensembles dictate function, second, the accuracy gap between prediction methods and experiments may result from an incomplete consideration of ensembles on both sides.
 A substantial upgrade in representing our experimental structural data is needed to meet this challenge.